Aquatic Insects of Michigan

 Morin PJ.
 1984.
 The impact of fish exclusion on the abundance and species composition of larval odonates: results of short-term experiments in a North Carolina farm pond.
 Ecology 65: 53-60.

 Needham JG, Westfall MJ, May ML.
 2010.
-Dragonflies of North America, Third Edition.
-Scientific Publishers, Gainesville, Florida, USA. xiv + 657 p.
+Dragonflies of North America.
+The Odonata (Anisoptera) fauna of Canada, the Continential United States, Northern Mexico and the Great Antilles.
+Third Edition.
+Scientific Publishers: Gainesville, Florida. xiv + 658.

 Paulson D. 2011.
 Dragonflies and damselflies of the East.
 Princeton Field Guides.
 Princeton University Press, Pinceton, New Jersey, USA.
 538 p.